rishabh-bector/wgsl-rs/README.md

 }
 ```

-An rsl shader tree can have as many modules as you want.
+An RSL shader tree can have as many modules as you want.

+---

 ### Data Consolidation

+#### Life before `wgsl-rs`

 Currently, all data which is to be buffered from cpu to gpu must be described by developers multiple times.
 The first is in the shader itself.
-Above, both `ObjectUniforms` and `VertexInput` are input data structs.
-After defining them in the shader, you have to redefine them in Rust:
+Above, both `ObjectUniforms` and `VertexInput` are gpu input data structs (one represents per-vertex data, while the other is a uniform).
+After defining them in the shader, you have to redefine them in Rust, which would look something like this:

 ```rust
 #[repr(C)]